 Martin Luther King, Princess Diana, Leonard Bernstein, Walter Cronkite, Colin Powell, Helen Keller, Ronald Reagan, Bill Gates, John Kennedy, Vince Lombardi, Steve Jobs, the Beatles, Tim Russert, John Glenn, Mother Teresa . . . to name a few.

-There was something about these people that made them special.
+There was something about these role models that made them special.
 They led by example, raised the bar for us, and were simply the best of the best.
 We might have even wanted to be them, someday.

 I’m not suggesting that role models have to be saints, but let’s get real.
 Many executives can’t tell the difference between right and wrong until they’re caught, many politicians appear to treat integrity as a liability, and celebrities live so close to the edge that many are in danger of falling off.
 Shame?
 Disgust?
 Public outrage?
 Nope. . .
 Too many journalists are no longer interested in reporting the facts; they’re more concerned with ratings, shaping the news, or giving cover to those who subscribe to their personal views.
 Obviously, there’s a void that needs to be filled.

 That’s where you come in.
-What can YOU do to serve as a role model?
+How can YOU become an outstanding role model?

 Role Models Wanted